apache/ozone/hadoop-hdds/docs/content/feature/PrefixFSO.md

 ## Configuration

-The following configuration can be used to define the default value for bucket layout during bucket creation if the client has not specified the bucket layout argument.
+The following configuration can be configured in `ozone-site.xml` to define the default value for bucket layout during bucket creation if the client has not specified the bucket layout argument.
 Supported values are `OBJECT_STORE` and `FILE_SYSTEM_OPTIMIZED`.